 From Part time to Full Time

 Then, after six years of thriving as a restaurant General Manager, I went to work for Nancy Silverton, Joe Bastianch, and Mario Batali as part of the service team of Pizzeria Mozza and later, Osteria Mozza.
-I honed and developed a service vocabulary and systems.
+It was there I honed and developed a service vocabulary and systems.
 I became a trusted leader in the dining room — in sales and in happy, return guests.
 Then, after more than four years of putting my service theories to the test through personal research and development, I felt ready to begin my work as a Service Consultant.

 In 2010, a former employer agreed to give me a chance at being his first Director of Service or “Service Guru” for two of his Asian food restaurants.
 I wrote training manuals, developed and implemented service protocols, and worked hard to improve the culture of service within the organization.
 After almost a year at Buddha’s Belly I had the experience I needed to officially start my own business as The Service Coach.